-Regardless of whether you’ve got a hot date, a big meeting, it’s the first day of school, or you’ve just woken up and have to go to the grocery store to get a carton of eggs – No one likes having to go about their day with puffy eyes.
-There’s almost nothing worse than feeling like a million bucks yet looking like you haven’t slept in days, is there?
+Regardless of whether you’ve got a hot date, a big meeting, it’s the first day of school, or you’ve just woken up and had to go to the grocery store to get a carton of eggs – No one likes having to go about their day with puffy eyes.
+There’s almost nothing worse than feeling like a million bucks yet looking like you haven’t slept in days, right?

-Lucky for you, there’s actually a great number of things that can help you get rid of that puffiness naturally, in fact you probably have at least one or two of the things you need to have brighter, healthier looking eyes laying around your house right now!
+Lucky for you, there’s actually a great number of things that can help you get rid of that puffiness naturally; in fact, you probably have at least one or two of the things you need to have brighter, healthier-looking eyes lying around your house right now!

 Why Your Eyes Look Puffy (Even if You’ve Slept)

-* The Heating and/or Air Conditioning System in Your Home.
+- The Heating or Air Conditioning System in Your Home.

 … And more.

-Here are a few things that you very likely already have on hand that are sure to make you look like you’ve just had the best night’s sleep of your life.
-Not only are they all natural, but they cost a lot less than a lot of the ‘miracle’ creams that don’t even work most of the time.
+Here are a few things you very likely already have on hand that will make you look like you’ve just had the best night’s sleep of your life.
+Not only are they all-natural, but they cost a lot less than many of the ‘miracle’ creams that don’t even work most of the time.

-The spa industry has had it right all along – Cucumber really does help reduce the puffiness in your eyes!
-Simply slice up a cucumber and chill those slices for about ten minutes before placing them on your closed eyes for another ten minutes to help reduce any inflammation you might have.
+The spa industry has had it right all along – Cucumber does help reduce the puffiness in your eyes!
+Slice up a cucumber and chill those slices for about ten minutes before placing them on your closed eyes for another ten minutes to help reduce any inflammation you might have.

-Cucumber can also be used to aid in wrinkle reduction and skin brightening.
-Use this method whenever you feel like your eyes need a little pick me up.
+Cucumbers can also be used to aid in wrinkle reduction and skin brightening.
+Use this method whenever your eyes need a little pick me up.

-In most places, it’s hard to find organic produce unless it’s in season.
+It’s hard to find organic produce in most places unless it’s in season.
 You might not have cucumber or strawberries in your fridge, but just about everyone has a bag of potatoes in their pantry.
-The starch in this vegetable has anti-inflammatory properties that aids in reducing the swelling and puffiness around your eyes.
+The starch in this vegetable has anti-inflammatory properties that aid in reducing the swelling and puffiness around your eyes.

 If you’re in a hurry or if you have makeup on already and don’t want to have to deal with the (very small bit of) messiness that can come along with using the above methods, no worries – All you need to do is stick a bunch of metal spoons in the refrigerator for ten minutes or so and then once they’re chilled, place the rounded parts of the spoon on your eyes until its warm.
 Once it’s warm, replace it with another spoon from the fridge.
 Do this three or four times and you’ll see a huge difference.